wechange-eg/cosinnus-devops/README.md

 Note: The wechange project is often refered to as "neww" in code and imports and the internal apps and python Objects are named "cosinnus" for historical reasons.

-# Setup local development with Docker
+# Option A: Setup local development with Docker

     git submodule init
     git submodule update
     docker-compose up

-# Setup local development manually
+# Option B: Setup local development manually

 This will set up a local development envirenment, getting you ready to work on wechange and all its internal apps.